 The Starbucks Rewards Program uses customer data to personalize rewards based on typical purchases whilst encouraging an accompanying purchase.
 For example, if they usually get a cappuccino every morning, they will offer points for purchasing a cappuccino with a breakfast item.
 Using subtle offers to inspire exploration is a gentler way to influence customer behavior than generic offers and rewards.

-Whether you are looking to implement gamification now, or just want a better understanding of how it could benefit your business, get in touch to discuss how we can support you and your players.
+Whether you are looking to implement gamification now, or just want a better understanding of how it could benefit your business, schedule a call with Tag to discuss how we can support you and your players.